 Other tests used to diagnose neoplastic diseases and cancers include:

-If you notice any unusual growths, moles, or skin rashes, schedule a visit with your doctor.
-Don’t self-diagnose tumors.
+If you notice any unusual growths, moles, or skin rashes, schedule a visit with a doctor.
+Don’t try to self-diagnose tumors.

-If you’ve been diagnosed with a benign neoplasm, your doctor may want to monitor your symptoms to detect any unusual activity.
-If it grows, you should contact your doctor.
+If you’ve been diagnosed with a benign neoplasm, a doctor may want to monitor your symptoms to identify any unusual activity.
+If it grows, you should contact a doctor.
 Benign tumors can become cancerous over time.

-If you’ve been diagnosed with a malignant neoplastic disease like cancer, you should consult with your doctor about treatment options.
+If you’ve been diagnosed with a malignant neoplastic disease such as cancer, you should consult with a doctor about treatment options.

 Early diagnosis will give you the best treatment options for your condition.